Ageism: Employment

-Also in Europe, pervasive levels of age discrimination are found in Belgium, England, France, Spain, and Sweden.
+In Europe, pervasive levels of age discrimination are found in Belgium, England, France, Spain, and Sweden.
 Job candidates revealing older age are found to get 39% (in Belgium) to 72% (in France) less job interview invitations compared to equal candidates revealing a younger age.
-In addition, In a survey for the University of Kent, England, 29% of respondents stated that they had suffered from age discrimination.
+In addition to this, in a survey for the University of Kent, England, 29% of respondents stated that they had suffered from age discrimination.
 This is a higher proportion than for gender or racial discrimination.
-Dominic Abrams, social psychology professor at the university, concluded that ageism is the most pervasive form of prejudice experienced in the UK population.
+Dominic Abrams, a social psychology professor at the university, concluded that ageism is the most pervasive form of prejudice experienced in the UK population.
 Discrimination is found to be heterogeneous by the activity older candidates undertook during their additional post-educational years.
 In Belgium, they are only discriminated if they have more years of inactivity or irrelevant employment.

-According to Dr. Robert M. McCann, an associate professor of management communication at the University of Southern California's Marshall School of Business, denigrating older workers, even if only subtly, can have an outsized negative impact on employee productivity and corporate profits.
+According to Robert M. McCann, an associate professor of management communication at the University of Southern California's Marshall School of Business, denigrating older workers, even if only subtly, can have an outsized negative impact on employee productivity and corporate profits.
 For American corporations, age discrimination can lead to significant expenses.
 In Fiscal Year 2006, the U.S. Equal Employment Opportunity Commission received nearly 17,000 charges of age discrimination, resolving more than 14,000 and recovering $51.5 million in monetary benefits.
 Costs from lawsuit settlements and judgments can run into the millions, most notably with the $250 million paid by the California Public Employees' Retirement System (CalPERS) under a settlement agreement in 2003.